eduvpn/documentation/FROM_2_TO_3.md

 ### Restore Local User Accounts

 Using the `sqlite3` command line tool you can migrate your old users database to the new server.
-Install the `sqlite3` package on Debian/Ubuntu, or the `sqlite` package on Fedora.
+Install the `sqlite3` package first.

 ```
 $ sudo sqlite3 /var/lib/vpn-user-portal/db.sqlite